Perpy-del/Ushahidi/README.md

 - **Ensure that elements like Tables, Headings and Bullet lists are marked properly using Semantic HTML**

     This also helps individuals with visual impairments to navigate the web easily.
-Tables should be wrapped in the <td>, <th>, and <tr> tags, while bullet lists should be placed within the <ul> and <li> tags.
-Headings should also be wrapped in tags such as <h2> or <h3>.
+Tables should be wrapped in the <td>, <th>, and <tr> tags, while bullet lists should be placed within the ul and li tags.
+Headings should also be wrapped in tags such as h2 tag or h3 tag.
 For example:

 ![PageSpeed Insights Lists](./images/accessibility-table.png)